DigiScore/neoscore/doc/core_concepts/flowables.rst

    BreakHintText((Mm(440), Mm(12)), flow, "opp 5")

 :obj:`.Flowable.break_threshold` is zero by default, meaning break opportunities are always ignored.
 You can also set it to some value larger than the live page width to make it break at every opportunity.

+Flowables can also have dynamically calculated left margins.
+This is useful in situations like western notation staves, where each staff system line has a left fringe with a clef, key signature, etc., and it is not desirable for that fringe to occupy the flowable coordinate space.
+In situations like this, the flowable can be made to leave a margin on its side where those elements can be laid out.
+See :obj:`.Flowable.provided_controllers`.